-China’s real estate crisis will rein in eurozone inflation, says BNP Paribas Fortis
+BNP Paribas Fortis: China’s real estate crisis will rein in eurozone inflation

-Eurozone inflation is expected to fall below the European Central Bank’s 2 per cent target in 2026, partly due to the ongoing property crisis in China.
-That is according to new macroeconomic forecasts released by BNP Paribas Fortis on Wednesday.
+Eurozone inflation is expected to fall below the European Central Bank’s 2 per cent target in 2026, partly due to the ongoing property crisis in China, according to new macroeconomic forecasts released by BNP Paribas Fortis on Wednesday.

 China is still grappling with falling prices as its property bubble continues to unravel, four years after the crisis began.
-And due to more difficult access to the US market, due to a trade war with the Trump administration, China is increasingly sending its excess production to Europe.
+Due to more difficult access to the US market, amid a trade war with Donald Trump's administration, China is increasingly sending its excess production to Europe.

 According to BNP Paribas Fortis, this downward pressure on import prices will help push eurozone inflation from 2.1 per cent this year to 1.8 per cent in 2026.
 An additional factor is the strong euro compared to the US dollar.
 The bank expects the euro to grow even stronger in 2026.